microsoft/DeepSpeed/docs/_tutorials/zero.md

 }
 ```

 In the above changes, we have set the _stage_ field to 2, and configured other optimization knobs that are available in ZeRO stage 2.
 For example, we have enabled _contiguous_gradients_ to reduce memory fragmenation during backward pass.
 A full description of these optimization knobs is available [here](/docs/config-json/#zero-optimizations-for-fp16-training).
-With these changes, we can now run the launch the training run.
+With these changes, we can now launch the training run.

 Here is a screenshot of the training log: